richterr/richterr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my personal home automation project.
+- 🔭 I’m currently working on my neovim setup.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning...
 - 👯 I’m looking to collaborate on tbd.

 Tools: